bernomone/SoftActorCritic-ReinforcementLearning/.ipynb_checkpoints/README-checkpoint.md

 # How to use it?

+The requirements for the repo to work are in env.yml (if you use conda: conda env create -f env.yml).

 First, edit the __config01.json__ file (or create a new one), with the metaparameters and variables used for the training:

 - configId: string identifier of the traning,